loveneeshdhir/KPMG-Virtual-Intern/README.md

 # KPMG-Virtual-Internship

-## Work I had done at the following role
+## Work I had done during the this period

-1. Data Quality Assessment
+1. Data Quality Assessment:
 Assessment of data quality and completeness in preparation for analysis.

-2. Data Insights
+2. Data Insights:
 Targeting high value customers based on customer demographics and attributes.

-3. Data Insights and Presentation
+3. Data Insights and Presentation:
 Using visualizations to present insights.